jianrong7/tp/docs/DeveloperGuide.md

         * Unnecessary complexity is introduced into the system.

 **Aspect: How the edited entities should interact with the model:**
 * We also decided for the edit commands to create a new entity, instead of editing the existing one.
 This allows us to not include any setters in the `Customer` and `Property` classes, which make the objects immutable, so there is less likelihood of unexpected changes to the object.
+This enables us to maintain the defensiveness of our code.
   By creating a new entity every time the property agent edits, we can easily add the new customer or property into the model, and remove the old one.
 This also allows us to easily undo the edit command in the future, by simply adding the old entity back into the model.